![]() |

 Publication policy on special issues

-Special issues, also known as monographs, supplements or thematic issues, are extraordinary editions, outside the periodicity of ordinary issues.
+Special issues, also known as monographs, supplements or thematic issues, are extraordinary editions, which complement the regular issues and are published within the annual periodicity of the journal or as part of a specific volume.
 Their main purpose is to deepen or communicate in a specific way about a specific topic or event.

 Open access policy

-The journal International Politics is an Open Access publication.
+The International Policy journal is an Open Access publication free of charge, in Diamond/Platinum OA model.
 As such, it provides immediate and free open access to its content, based on the principle that providing the public with free access to research helps to increase the global exchange of knowledge.
 Published articles and other contributions are made freely, immediately and openly accessible online on the journal's website.

 All the content of the journal is accessible and protected under a Creative Commons Attribution-NonCommercial International 4.0 (CC BY-NC 4.0) License, which permits its use, distribution and reproduction in any medium, as well as the generation of derivative works; provided that the original author is cited and acknowledged and that it is for non-commercial purposes.